architolk/fm-synth/doc/OSC-menu.md

 ![](../media/OSC-Envelope.png)

+In envelope mode, the dials do not correspond to a particular operator, but to a particular phase of the envelope:
+- Output dial: delay phase;
+- Operator 1 dial: attack phase (L1/R1);
+- Operator 2 dial: decay-1 phase (L2/R2);
+- Operator 3 dial: decay-2 phase (L3/R3);
+- Operator 4 dial: sustain phase (L3);
+- Operator 5 dial: release-1 phase (L4/R4);
+- Operator 6 dial: release-2 phase (L5/R5).

+You select the particular operator, by pressing the corresponding dial.
+This is made visible on the bottom screen.

+When you click on the output-dial, you enter "rate" mode and in this mode, you can change the rate values for any of the operator envelopes.
+You can change the rate for all operators at the same time, by turning the output-dial.

 ![](Envelope.png)

 In **Duration** mode, sustain acts as a "normal" ADSR sustain level, so not only L3 is affected, but also L2 (end of Decay-1 level).
 With settings L0=L4=L5=0 and L1=255, you get a "normal" ADSR.
 Attack sets the attack rate, decay-1 sets the decay rate and release-1 sets the release rate.